 If an adoption agency is not right for you, you will still need legal representation to protect your best interests and that of your child.
 It is common for the adoptive parents to pay for your attorney fees if you are not using an agency.

-Check out our directory to find an adoption attorney in your area.
+Check out our directory with reviews to find an adoption attorney in your area.

 All legal fees surrounding the adoption process will be taken care of by the Adoptive Family.
 These fees will not be your responsibility to pay.